Hans-Jürgen Papier: Early life and education

 Three years after graduating from law school in 1967 with the first law state examination, Papier completed his Ph.D. studies at the Freie Universität Berlin.
-In 1971 he received the second law state examination.
-In 1973 he received his Habilitation on the basis of a second dissertation on questions concerning German constitutional law.
+In 1971, he received the second law state examination.
+In 1973, he received his Habilitation on the basis of a second dissertation on questions concerning German constitutional law.

 Career

-From 1974 onward Papier received tenure at the Universität Bielefeld and taught constitutional law.
-In 1992 he moved to Munich to teach German and Bavarian constitutional and administrative law as well as Public Social law at the Ludwig-Maximilians-Universität.
+From 1974 onward, Papier received tenure at Bielefeld University and taught constitutional law.
+In 1992, he moved to Munich to teach German and Bavarian constitutional and administrative law as well as Public Social law at LMU Munich.

-In 1998 Papier, a member of the conservative CSU party, became Vice President and Chair of the First Senate of the Federal Constitutional Court of Germany.
+In 1998, Papier, a member of the conservative CSU party, became Vice President and Chair of the First Senate of the Federal Constitutional Court of Germany.
 When President of the Federal Constitutional Court of Germany Jutta Limbach retired from her position in 2002, Papier succeeded her.

 Papier has often made public comments on questions of constitutional law, but has generally avoided commenting on other political questions.
 He made an exception to this rule after the elections of 2005 when he implored the parties to work hard not to lose the trust of the German electorate.